mo-sangha/book/chapters/2.typ

 The key point is integration of the four foundations of mindfulness, internal and external reality, into recognition via effortless abiding, gaining confidence in self-liberation.
 What appears to be liberating?
-The 8 aspects of consciousness, 5 afflictions, 5 elements, 3 poisons, self, and other.
+The eight aspects of consciousness, five afflictions, five elements, three poisons, self, and other.

 There are several provisional methods we can use to familiarize with the view, but effortless abiding is the key point of self-liberation.